dartmouth-cs98/hack-a-thing-2-lil-thing/README.md

 ## What didn't work
 The kit explicitly said that the SD card would have the required software preinstalled.
 For some reason it hadn't been installed.
 It took me a while to figure out that the SD card was empty and then go and download what I needed.
-I also didn't have any resistors on me, so I was limited in what I could build.